The Complete Guide To Self-Employment Taxes

 Always make sure that you keep your records and receipts.
 This includes your client invoices, a mileage book, and receipts for all of your expenses.
 You (or an accountant) will use these records to calculate your income and deductions to ensure accuracy.
 These are also extremely vital if the IRS audits you.
 You should be able to back up your income and expenses, and your records and receipts are your proof.

 There are several ways you can keep your records and receipts, but the key is to stay organized.
 For you, this may mean keeping everything filed neatly in a filing cabinet, securely scanning and uploading your records to cloud-based storage, or using your accounting software to scan receipts.
 No matter what method you use, stick with it, and stay organized.

 Hire An Accountant

 If you’re filing your taxes for the first time, you might want to consider hiring an accountant.
 Worried about the expense?
 Don’t be — you could actually save money by hiring an accountant.

 An accountant can find deductions that you may overlook, resulting in a lower tax liability.
 An accountant can also make sure all forms are completed and submitted correctly.
 This helps avoid potential errors that could result in paying additional taxes, interest, and penalties.

-If you do decide to hire an accountant, make sure to have your records and documentation to save time (and money).
-Then, check out our post on finding the right accountant for your business to ensure you make the best choice.
+If you decide to hire an accountant, make sure to have your records and documentation to save time (and money).